learn-co-curriculum/dsc-gradient-descent-step-sizes-lab/README.md

 # {'b': 6.832190427692808, 'rss': 331.28, 'slope': -2.8}]
 ```

 Looking at our b-values, you get a pretty good idea of how our gradient descent function works.
 It starts far away with $b = 0$, and the step size is relatively large, as is the slope of the cost curve.
 As the $b$ value updates such that it approaches a minimum of the RSS, the slope of the cost curve and the size of each step both decrease.

+Compared to the initial RSS of 1117.8 when $b$ was 12, we are down to 331.3!

 Remember that each of these steps indicates a change in our regression line's slope value towards a "fit" that more accurately matches our dataset.
 Let's plot the final regression line as found before, with $m=43$ and $b=6.83$